 The Evolution and Popularity of Guan Yin, the “Goddess” of Mercy

-The image of Guan Yin is recurrent throughout the grottoes.
-She is one of the most popular bodhisattvas, to whom the Chinese feel an affinity with even to this day.
+The image of Guan Yin is recurrent throughout the grottoes, being one of the most popular bodhisattvas to whom the Chinese feel an affinity with even to this day.